g123k/flutter_safetynet_attestation/README.md

-# Flutter SafetyNet Attestation plugin for Android
+# Flutter SafetyNet Attestation plugin for Android (UNMAINTAINED)

 ## What is SafetyNet?